RETURN TO PRACTICE

 Return to the Career you love with the University Hospitals of Leicester.

-The national return-to-practice scheme for nurses provides experienced nurses and midwives with training and a route back into the NHS.
+The national return-to-practice initiative for nurses and midwives provides training and a route back into the NHS.

 Return to the career you love with the University Hospitals of Leicester